-7.1 The workers must sign that they have been informed about possible dangers at the workplace and that they have the necessary personal protective equipment.
+- 7.1 A safety data sheet must be available. - 7.2 The workers must sign that they have been informed about possible dangers at the workplace, read the data safety sheet, and that they have the necessary personal protective equipment.